Aelto/tw3-cahirp/README.md

     - `file` (required, multiple files is possible): informs the pre-processor to run the directive over the provided files.
 The path that is supplied should start from the `The Witcher 3/content/content0/scripts` folder
+    - `ifdef(string)` (optional, multiple ifdefs is possible): provide a variable that must be defined for the directive to emit its code
+    - `define(string)` (optional, multiple defines is possible): provide a variable to define after the directive has emitted its code.
+If the directive is blocked by `ifdef` requirements then it will wait until all of them are valid before defining its `define` instructions
     - `at(pattern)` places the cursor at the start of the pattern, above places it on line above right before the `\n`,
     - `below(pattern)` places it on the line below right after the `\n`